Susan Lawrence Dana: Dana–Thomas House

-Susan Lawrence Dana is notable as one of the few women to engage with Frank Lloyd Wright as an architect at this point in his career.
-However, Lawrence Dana’s bold design sensibilities, paired with a staid commitment to advancing social justice for women and within the African American community through political involvement, thus mark her as a truly unique and progressive patron of architecture at the turn of the century.
+Susan Lawrence Dana is notable as one of the few women to engage with Frank Lloyd Wright as an architect at this early point in his career.
+However, Dana's bold design sensibilities, paired with a commitment to advancing social justice for women and within the African American community through political involvement, mark her as a unique patron of architecture at the turn of the century.
 The project grew and became a blonde Roman brick mansion with 35 rooms on 16 different levels.
-An anomaly in Springfield, the Dana Thomas House is a masterpiece that still stands today as one of Wright's finest Prairie designs.
+An anomaly in Springfield, the Dana–Thomas House is considered a masterpiece and one of Wright's finest Prairie designs.

-Lawrence Dana paid $45,000 for the construction and an additional $15,000 for the Wright-designed furnishings.
+Dana paid $45,000 for the construction and an additional $15,000 for the Wright-designed furnishings.
 She lived in the home from 1904 until about 1928.
-In her later years, Lawrence Dana became less socially active and engaged in her philanthropic work.
+In her later years, Dana became less socially active and engaged in her philanthropic work.
 Suffering from increasing financial constraints, she closed the main house around 1928 and moved to a small cottage on the grounds.
-As Lawrence Dana struggled with age-related dementia in the 1940s, her home and its contents were sold.
-Now owned by the State of Illinois and open to the public for many years, it was closed briefly in 2008.
+As Dana struggled with age-related dementia in the 1940s, her home and its contents were sold.
+It is now owned by the State of Illinois and open to the public.